 In many instances the care plan is managed by a Care Coordinator.
 This role may be played by different members of the care team.
 In this story the patient’s primary care physician is serving as the Care Coordinator.

-PCP Care Plan extract:
+PCP care plan extract: